AnasBinAzim/Pladytron/README.md

 **Age:** 17

-**High School:** Adamjee Cantonment College, Dhaka
+**High School:** Rajuk Uttara Model College, Dhaka

-**Description:** [Write Sami’s description here – e.g. his role in the team, passions, hobbies, and what excites him about robotics.]
+**Description:** [Hi!
+I’m Anas from Bangladesh and this is my second WRO International season.
+In 2024, I had the honor of representing Team Mayerdoa Robotics at the World Robot Olympiad in Turkey, where we proudly placed 20th in the Future Engineers category.
+I’ve been deeply involved in robotics for over 4 years, building autonomous systems and competing in both national and international competitions.
+Beyond robotics, I’m passionate about programming, innovation, quizzing, traveling, and playing cricket.]

 ## 🎉 Project Overview